bifurcationkit/BifurcationKitDocs.jl/docs/src/periodicOrbitCollocation.md

 When the jacobian is dense and dimension is small ~O(10), you should use condensation of parameters `COPBLS` for performance.

 1. `DefaultLS()` can be used for most jacobians
 2. `COPLS()` or `COPBLS()` which is the method of **condensation of parameters** (COP) implemented in Auto-07p [^Govaerts].
 For this to be most efficient, the vector field must be written in non-allocating form.
 In this case, this is almost 10x faster than using `DefaultLS()` for low dimensional ODEs (say dim = O(10)).
-The performances are closing in to that of Auto-07p.
+The performances are closing on to that of Auto-07p.
-3. you can use bordered linear solvers in large dimensions  to take advantage of the specific shape of the jacobian.
+3. You can use bordered linear solvers in large dimensions to take advantage of the specific shape of the jacobian.
 See also Trapezoid method for additional information.

 ## Floquet multipliers computation